-- (3) Relocate or modify an existing impervious surface with similar or different impervious surface, provided that the relocation or modification does not result in an increase in the percentage of impervious surface that existed on the effective date of the county shoreland ordinance, and the impervious surface meets the applicable setback requirements in sections 6.1 or 6.2.

-- 9.8 EXEMPT STRUCTURES FROM IMPERVIOUS SURFACE CALCULATION.
-Generally, and with the approval of the Zoning Administrator, the surface area of the following and similar structures shall not be included when calculating a property's impervious surface total due to their unique size, shape, or limited addition of impervious surfaces:

-- (1) Birdhouses

-- (2) Fences

-- (3) Mailboxes

-- (4) Flagpoles and utility poles

-- (5) Propane tanks

-- (6) Well casings

-- (6) Retaining walls

-- (7) Basketball hoops

-- (8) Air conditioning and heating units when situated on a pad no larger than the unit

-- (9) Children's play structures (swing sets), except those portions with roofs or floors/foundations

-- (10) Fire pit rings with no base and less than 4 feet in diameter
+- 9.7 EXISTING IMPERVIOUS SURFACES.
+(NR 115.05(1)(e)4) For existing impervious surfaces that were lawfully placed when constructed but that do not comply with the impervious surface standard in sections 9.3 or 9.4 or the maximum impervious surface standard in section 9.5, the property owner may do any of the following: - (1) Maintain and repair the existing impervious surfaces; - (2) Replace existing impervious surfaces with similar surfaces within the existing building envelope; or - (3) Relocate or modify an existing impervious surface with similar or different impervious surface, provided that the relocation or modification does not result in an increase in the percentage of impervious surface that existed on the effective date of the county shoreland ordinance, and the impervious surface meets the applicable setback requirements in sections 6.1 or 6.2. - 9.8 EXEMPT STRUCTURES FROM IMPERVIOUS SURFACE CALCULATION.
+Generally, and with the approval of the Zoning Administrator, the surface area of the following and similar structures shall not be included when calculating a property's impervious surface total due to their unique size, shape, or limited addition of impervious surfaces: - (1) Birdhouses - (2) Fences - (3) Mailboxes - (4) Flagpoles and utility poles - (5) Propane tanks - (6) Well casings - (7) Retaining walls - (8) Basketball hoops - (9) Air conditioning and heating units when situated on a pad no larger than the unit - (10) Children's play structures (swing sets), except those portions with roofs or floors/foundations - (11) Fire pit rings with no base and less than 4 feet in diameter